samuellihn/obsidian-freeview/public/Operators in C.md

 ![[Pasted image 20230826180351.png]]
 Putting `const` in the declaration of a variable will denote that the variable can and should not be modified

-> Compiler will catch any accidential modifications
+> Compiler will catch any accidental modifications

 > There are other uses of `const` in C/C++